Inside the mind of a dental CEO: the real crisis in dentistry isn’t the work — it’s everything around it

 Is this already being used?

 Yes.
-Leading DSOs across the U.S. are deploying AI-driven agents for documentation, diagnostics, and communication using platforms like VideaAI.
+Leading DSOs across the U.S. are deploying AI-driven agents for documentation, diagnostics, and communication using platforms like Videa.